fastenhealth/policy/07-systems_access_policy.md

 1. Access is not granted until receipt, review, and approval by the Luma Security Officer or Privacy Officer or a representative;
 1. The request for access is retained for future reference.
 1. All access to Luma production systems are reviewed and updated on a bi-annual basis to ensure proper authorizations are in place commensurate with job functions.
 The process for conducting reviews is outlined below:
-   1. The Security Officer initiates the review of user access by creating an Issue in the Asana Privacy and Security Project under Compliance Review Activity (CRA) Project.
+   1. The Security Officer initiates the review of user access by creating an Issue in ClickUp.
    1. The Security Officer is assigned to review levels of access for each Luma workforce member.
    1. If user access is found during review that is not in line with the least privilege principle, the process below is used to modify user access and notify the user of access changes.
 Once those steps are completed, the Issue is then reviewed again.
    1. Once the review is completed, the Security Officer approves or rejects the Issue.
 If the Issue is rejected, it goes back for further review and documentation.